-- Take the medications you were instructed to take the morning of your procedure with a few sips of water.
+- Take only the medications your healthcare provider told you to take the morning of your procedure.
+Take them with a few sips of water.

-- Do not put on any lotion, cream, powder, make-up, or perfume.
+- Don’t put on any lotion, cream, powder, makeup, perfume, or cologne.

-- Remove jewelry, including body piercings.
+- Remove any jewelry, including body piercings.

-- Leave all valuables, such as credit cards and jewelry, at home.
+- Leave valuable objects (such as credit cards and jewelry) at home.

-- If you wear contacts wear your glasses instead.
+- If you wear contact lenses, wear your glasses instead.

-- A list of the medications you take at home
+- A list of the medications you take at home, including patches and creams.

-- Your rescue inhaler (such as albuterol for asthma), if you have one
+- Your rescue inhaler (such as albuterol for asthma), if you have one.

-- A case for your glasses
+- A case for your glasses.

-- Your Health Care Proxy form if you have completed one
+- Your Health Care Proxy form, if you have completed one.

-- Memorial Hospital
+- Endoscopy Suite at Memorial Hospital (MSK’s main hospital)

 1275 York Avenue (between East 67th and East 68th Streets)